 As I said before, the options are endless for using these.
 They are delicious in just about everything.

-- Sandwiches, Burgers and Wraps – These would go great with The Best Chicken Sandwiches, Turkey Burgers are even put in any kind of wrap.
+- Sandwiches, Burgers and Wraps – These would go great with Chicken Cutlet Sandwiches with Roasted Italian Peppers, Turkey Burgers are even put in any kind of wrap.

 - Charcuterie Boards, Appetizers and Nibbles – Serve them alongside some cheese and crackers, with my Easy Charcuterie Board or on the Caramelized Onion & Goat Cheese Tarts.